glitch452/MMM-PlexNowPlaying/README.md

 ## Updates
 To update the module to the latest version, use your terminal to:
-1. Navigate to your MMM-LocalTemperature folder.
-If you are using the default installation directory, use the command:<br>`cd ~/MagicMirror/modules/MMM-LocalTemperature`
+1. Navigate to your MMM-PlexNowPlaying folder.
+If you are using the default installation directory, use the command:<br>`cd ~/MagicMirror/modules/MMM-PlexNowPlaying`
 2. Update the module by executing the following command:<br>`git pull`

 If you have changed the module on your own, the update will fail. <br>To force an update (WARNING! your changes will be lost), reset the module and then update with the following commands: